felipedelosh/ServerFlask/readme.txt

                 - Verify the creation  of database.db

 To RUN: execute archive main.py
-        open postmain or navigator in route:
+        open postman or navigator in route:
         localhost:4000/health
         and the server return the message.